 Organization of cellular and sub-cellular components; physical and chemical bases of cell activity.
 Prerequisites: Two courses in BIOL and CHEM 302.

-BIOL 415 Vertebrate Morphology and Development F odd (4 SH) (WI)
+BIOL 415 Vertebrate Morphology and Development

 Patterns of development; control processes during development; comparisons of anatomical features of vertebrates.
 This is a writing intensive course.
 Prerequisite: BIOL 212N.

 BIOL 417 Plant Morphology